GIJack/disk-image-scripts/docs/template.rc format spec.md

 The format of this file uses key=value pairs for data, with all the KEYS in UPPERCASE. the comment character is #, of which all data is discarded afterwards on the line.
 All text variables shall be quoted with either single\' or double
 \" quotes.
-Numerical values shall all be intergers, and unquoted. formatting shall otherwise be compatible with variables for GNU Bash.
+Numerical values shall all be intergers, and unquoted.
+Formatting shall otherwise be compatible with variables for GNU Bash.

 METADATA